agavemountain/lnx-sierra-drivers/README.md

 sudo modprobe GobiSerial
 sudo modprobe GobiNet
 ```
+# Driver Releases

-## Sierra Provided Drivers
+## Official Sierra Releases

 Each release has been imported as a commit, so you can see what has changed from version to version.
-The release
-notes are not maintained, so the source becomes valuable in deciding whether or not to take the latest
-version.
+Note,
+the release notes are not maintained by Sierra Wireless, and the code style can be jarring for a
+embedded or Linux developer -- it is written in a Windows style.

 Here are the available USB drivers releases that have been imported in the Linux QMI Software which are in this repository: